Creating quality internships: a guide for employers

 Very few colleges or universities have an institution-wide set of requirements for internships, such as the number of hours required, location, type of work, paid vs. unpaid, etc. At VCU, organizations are welcome to post an internship position to get the ball rolling to find potential candidates who will find a mutually beneficial experience at your organization.

-An increasing number of college students do seek academic credit for internships during their time in school, but the individual requirements for internships-for-credit are typically program- or major-based and can vary widely.
+An increasing number of college students seek academic credit for internships during their time in school, but the individual requirements for internships-for-credit are typically program- or major-based and can vary widely.

 Main internship contacts